 The Federal Communications Commission (FCC) is responsible for enforcing decency standards on broadcast TV and radio.
-Though these standards prohibit profanity and nudity, they are not currently enforced.
+These standards prohibit profanity and indecent material, such as nudity, on broadcast TV (not on cable or satellite).
 This page will keep you updated on the latest news and how you can help!
-Check back often to stay informed and to help hold the FCC accountable.

 Fisting, Anal Sex, Penis Pictures: Broadcast TV’s Ratings Grab Gets Raunchy (The Hollywood Reporter)

 This season, broadcast TV isn’t for the prudish.
 Nearly two months into the fall, it’s clear that explicit jokes and boundary-pushing storylines are changing the definition of what sexual content is acceptable in primetime.

 FCC should work to assure that families be given the free market ability to pick and pay for programming that best suits their needs and their values.
 The public should not be forced to cross-subsidize the enormous bundled channel packages of channels that include unwanted and often objectionable programming.

 Yesterday, May 6, 2014, we had a meeting with the new Chairman of the Federal Communications Commission, Tom Wheeler.